roddersnz21/project-1/README.md

 - ### About Us
     ![About Us](docs/about-us.jpg)
-    - Section with image and info about history and ingredients used to make pizza
+    - Section with image and info about our history to add value and ingredients used to gain users confidence dining with us
-    - Text divided into two seperate paragraphs to giving good visual effect, short and easy to read
+    - Text divided into two separate paragraphs with an image on right hand side giving good visual effect, short and easy to read

 - ### Menu
     ![Menu](docs/pizza-menu.jpg)
     - Images, description and price of six types of pizza
     - Images are circled in the shape of pizzas
+    - This section is in constant change as we update our menu during the year

 - ### Booking
     ![Booking](docs/booking.jpg)
-    - Booking section in a grid display separated in two
+    - Booking section in a grid display
     - One box includes restaurant's opening days and times, contact number and address
     - Other box is a form with fields for full name, phone number, email, date, time and number of people.
     - Submit button has a hover effect and shadow